Online-To-Offline Commerce: 13 Commonly-Used Strategies

 Scan and Go: Streamlining the Checkout Process

 Scan and Go is an O2O strategy that enhances the in-store shopping experience by simplifying the checkout process.
-Customers use their smartphones to scan product barcodes as they shop, adding items to their digital shopping cart.
+Customers use their smartphones to scan product barcodes as they shop, adding items to their digital shopping carts.
 When they’re ready to leave, they can complete the payment through their mobile device, avoiding traditional checkout lines.

-Retailers like Amazon Go have successfully implemented this strategy, offering a cashierless shopping experience that is both convenient and efficient.
+Retailers like Amazon Go have successfully implemented this strategy, offering a cashier-less shopping experience that is both convenient and efficient.
 Scan and Go not only reduces wait times but also eliminates the need for physical cashiers.

 Curbside Pickup: Convenience Meets Safety